Medicare and mental health coverage — what's available for depression and dementia

 The barrier to mental health treatment for older adults is usually not cost or coverage.
 Medicare covers it.
 It's affordable with copays.
 Treatment is effective.

 The barrier is usually acknowledgment.
 Your parent doesn't recognize that what they're experiencing is depression or anxiety.
 They think it's just aging.
 They think they should accept it.
-They don't think it's treatable.

 The barrier is often stigma.
 Your parent doesn't want to admit they're struggling.
 They don't want to take psychiatric medication.
-They don't want to see a therapist.
+In rural areas, there might be few mental health providers, and some don't accept Medicare or have long waiting lists.

 But these are surmountable barriers.
 If your parent is struggling with mood, sleep, motivation, or anxiety, treatment is available.
 Medicare covers it.
 It often works remarkably well.
-The key is getting your parent to acknowledge that something is wrong and that treatment could help.

 My father is proof of that.
 He was living a diminished life after my mother died.
-He thought it was just grief that he had to accept.
+He thought it was just grief he had to accept.
 He didn't want to take medication.
 He didn't want to see a psychiatrist.
 But with gentle pushing and the right help, he agreed.
 His life changed.
+Your parent's life could change too.

 Read more